Information bounds production in replicator systems: Results

 The probability of observing environment $\e$ and preparation $y$ is governed by the joint distribution $p_{\e,y}$.
-In addition, we also allow the possibility of inactive periods where the reactor is closed ($\phi=0$) and therefore there is no production; {for instance, in the scenario shown in Fig.~\ref{fig:scheme}, this corresponds to the nighttime phases}.
-The parameter $\alpha \ge 0$ indicates the fraction of time that the reactor is open.
-Combining, the expected productivity (production per time) is given by
+In addition, we also allow the possibility of inactive periods where the reactor is closed ($\phi=0$) and therefore there is no production; {for instance, in the scenario shown in Fig.~\ref{fig:scheme}, this corresponds to the \newstuff{closed phases (b) and (d)}. \newnewstuff{We make no assumptions about the chemical reactions that occur during the inactive phases, only that the reactor is closed.
+In principle, it is even possible that some autocatalytic reactions continue during the inactive phases (this phenomenon occurs in the real-world photocatalytic system we consider below).}

+The parameter $\alpha \in [0,1]$ indicates the fraction of time that the reactor is open.
+Combining, average productivity is given by

-Observe that environments are weighted by their temporal duration $\tau_{\e}$, since long-lived environments contribute more to expected productivity.
+\newstuff{We note that $\langle \pr\rangle$ quantifies time-averaged productivity.
+For this reason, environments are weighted by their temporal duration $\tau_{\e}$ in Eq.~\eqref{eq:avgenvScale}, since the system spends more time in long-lived environments.
+(For more details, see~Methods.)}